amraboelela/VaporLeaf/README.md

 # VaporLeaf
 Example for using vapor and leaf using MVC design.

-- To run:
+- To run the VaporLeaf server:

 ```
 $ ./run
 ```

-run will automatically call ./build if needed
+`run` will automatically call `build` if needed

 - To clean the build: